 The Role of Cow Manure in Sustainable Agricultural Practices

-Cow manure is integral to organic farming systems, where synthetic fertilizers are restricted.
+Cow manure is integral to organic farming systems, where synthetic fertilisers are restricted.
 Moreover, the use of dung in agriculture can be part of a circular economy, where waste products from one process (livestock farming) become inputs for another (crop production), thereby reducing waste and improving resource efficiency.

 In addition, cow manure contributes to soil carbon sequestration by returning organic matter to the soil; cow manure helps increase the soil’s carbon storage capacity, a key element in reducing atmospheric carbon dioxide levels.